 As an entrepreneur, Goldsmith has built a private investment management business with close to $100 million dollars under management.
 And as in the public sector, her solutions for private clients are simple and elegant and many times at odds with prevailing practices.

 SIGGiving was established by Goldsmith in 1998, the year she left public service to become an entrepreneur.
 It began with Goldsmith making a $100 donation to charity for each client referred to her.

 Over the decades, SIGGiving has grown to embrace programs providing medical assistance to children without hope; programs improving access to higher education for children without family support or financial resources; and programs to preserve our national heritage.

-Goldsmith is the author of Temple Made, publication December 2021 and is under contract to write CCNY Made.
+Goldsmith is the author of Temple Made.
+Profiles in Grit, publication October 2021 and is under contract to write CCNY Made.
+Profiles in Grit.
 Both books are about alumni who rose to the pinnacle of their professions.
-Proceeds from the sale of Temple Made are dedicated to the 57 Cent Fund at Temple University.
-Proceeds from the sale of CCNY Made are dedicated to the Delancey Street Fund at CCNY.
+Proceeds from the sale of Temple Made.
+Profiles in Grit are dedicated to the 57 Cent Fund at Temple University.
+Proceeds from the sale of CCNY Made.
+Profiles in Grit are dedicated to the Delancey Street Fund at CCNY.
 Both funds were established by Goldsmith to assist students facing catastrophic and unforeseen life events.

 Goldsmith currently divides her time between San Francisco, Washington D.C. and Palm Beach.
 She has no plans to retire, still determined to make her obituary Sunday New York Times worthy.